mdlee/mpt4mst/code/README.md

 The `trinity` package is required: https://github.com/joachimvandekerckhove/trinity.
 It is used for the `callbayes` function which connects MATLAB to JAGS.

-Each model is run by a MATLAB `.m` script, and has an associated JAGS `.txt` file.
+Each model is run by a MATLAB `.m` script, and has an associated JAGS `_jags.txt` file.
 At the top of the MATLAB scripts, there are constants `dataDir`, `storageDir`, and `figDir` and directories defining where the data are stored, where saved JAGS runs should be stored, and where figures should be placed.
 There are also booleans `preLoad` and `printTrue` controling whether stored results should be used, and whether figures should be printed.

 The models are: